kms-technology/coding-guidelines/front-end.md

 * [NPM](https://www.npmjs.com/) as the package manager for JavaScript
 * Consider using _pre-defined_ npm scripts as a build tool instead of Gulp or Grunt

+## 6. Checklist

+There is a Front-end checklist, an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.
+It is based on Front-End developers’ years of experience, with the additions coming from some other open-source checklists.
+Detail list is at [Front-end Checklist](http://frontendchecklist.com/)

 ## 6. Resources & References